-- revoking the business and operating licenses of ours and/or our affiliated entities'; - discontinuing or restricting any related-party transactions between us and our affiliated entities; - imposing fines and penalties, or additional requirements for our operations which we, or our affiliated entities may not be able to comply with; - requiring us to restructure the ownership and control structure or our current schools; - restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in the PRC, particularly the expansion of our business through strategic acquisitions; or - restricting the use of financing sources by us or our affiliated entities or otherwise restricting our or their ability to conduct business.
+- revoking the business and operating licenses of ours and/or the VIEs'; - discontinuing or restricting any related-party transactions between us and the VIEs; - imposing fines and penalties, or additional requirements for our operations which we, or the VIEs may not be able to comply with; - requiring us to restructure the ownership and control structure or our current schools; - restricting or prohibiting our use of the proceeds of our initial public offering to finance our business and operations in the PRC, particularly the expansion of our business through strategic acquisitions; or - restricting the use of financing sources by us or the VIEs or otherwise restricting our or their ability to conduct business.

 As of the date of this annual report, similar ownership structure and contractual arrangements have been used by many PRC-based companies listed overseas, including a number of education companies listed in the United States.
-To our knowledge, none of the fines or punishments listed above has been imposed on any of these public companies, including companies in the education industry, in relation to these types of contractual arrangements.
+To our knowledge, none of the fines or punishments listed above has been imposed on any of these public companies, including companies in the education, learning services and research and academic study travel industry, in relation to these types of contractual arrangements.
 However, we cannot assure you that such fines or punishments will not be imposed on us or any other companies in the future.
 If any of the above fines or punishments is imposed on us, our business, financial condition and results of operations could be materially and adversely affected.
-If any of these penalties results in our inability to direct the activities of Shanghai Four Seasons Education and Training Co., Ltd. and its after-school training institutions and subsidiaries that most significantly impact their economic performance, and/or our failure to receive the economic benefits from Shanghai Four Seasons Education and Training Co., Ltd. and its after-school training institutions and subsidiaries, we may not be able to consolidate Shanghai Four Seasons Education and Training Co., Ltd., and its learning centers and subsidiaries in our financial statements in accordance with U.S. GAAP.
-However, we do not believe that such actions would result in the liquidation or dissolution of our company, our wholly-owned subsidiaries in the PRC or Shanghai Four Seasons Education and Training Co., Ltd. and its learning centers or subsidiaries.
+If any of these penalties results in our inability to direct the activities of Shanghai Luoliang Network Technology Co., Ltd. and its after-school training institutions and subsidiaries that most significantly impact their economic performance, and/or our failure to receive the economic benefits from VIEs and their after-school training institutions and subsidiaries, we may not be able to consolidate VIEs and their learning centers and subsidiaries in our financial statements in accordance with U.S. GAAP.
+However, we do not believe that such actions would result in the liquidation or dissolution of our company, our wholly-owned subsidiaries in the PRC or VIEs and their learning centers or subsidiaries.